mikro-orm/mikro-orm/docs/versioned_docs/version-6.4/entity-helper.md

 });
 ```

-Same applies to the case when we do not load the child entity first into the context, e.g. when we try to assign to a relation that was not populated.
-Even if we provide its PK, it will be considered as new object and trigger an insert query.
+Same applies to the case when you do not load the child entity first into the context, e.g. when you try to assign to a relation that was not populated.
+Even if you provide its primary key, it will be considered as a new object and trigger an `INSERT` query.

 ```ts
 const book = await em.findOneOrFail(Book, 1); // author is not populated